-Report produced demonstrates consistently effective and creative use of digital technology and media to present information and assessment evidence clearly and concisely so it is both easily understood and persuasive.
+Quality improvement report produced demonstrates consistently effective and creative use of digital technology and media to present information and assessment evidence clearly and concisely, so it is both easily understood and persuasive.
 The student uses digital skills very effectively to analyse and present data accurately in a range of appropriate digital formats.

-Report produced demonstrates an overall effective use of digital technology and media, presenting the information and assessment evidence clearly and accurately.
+Quality improvement report produced demonstrates an overall effective use of digital technology and media, presenting the information and assessment evidence clearly and accurately.
 The student demonstrates good use of digital skills when analysing and presenting data, and the ability to use some appropriate digital formats with occasional minor errors.